Ajami (film)

-Ajami (عجمي; עג'מי) is a 2009 Israeli Arab drama film directed by Scandar Copti and Yaron Shani.
+Ajami (عجمي; עג'מי) is a 2009 Palestinian Israeli Arab drama film directed by Scandar Copti and Yaron Shani.
 Its plot is set in the Ajami neighborhood of Jaffa, Tel Aviv, Israel.

 Plot

 The movie features five storylines, presented out of order, with some events revisited from different viewpoints.
 Nasri, a young Israeli Arab boy from Jaffa's Ajami neighborhood, narrates the film.

 In the first chapter, Nasri's neighbor, a teenager, is killed in a drive-by shooting intended for Nasri's brother, Omar, who sold the victim his car.
 The attack stems from a feud in which Nasri's uncle paralyzed a member of the Bedouin clan who sought to extort Nasri's uncle.
 Out of fear for their safety during the feud with the Bedouin clan, Nasri and his sister are sent to Jerusalem, leaving Omar, their mother, and grandfather in Jaffa.
 Omar seeks help from Abu Elias, a local businessman, who arranges a ceasefire and a settlement of the feud.
 As part of the settlement, Omar is ordered to pay a hefty sum for peace.
 Unable to gather the funds, Omar considers fleeing but ultimately stays, feeling trapped.

 In the second chapter, we meet Malek, a teenager in Nablus, Palestine, who works at Abu Elias's restaurant to fund his mother's surgery.
 In dire need of money, Omar and Malek consider the option of dealing drugs.
-They are introduced to Binj, a local dealer, who is later murdered by unknown assailants.
+They are introduced to Binj, a local dealer, who is later down by overdosis, and misunderstood as murdered by Malek.
 The two friends return to Binj's apartment to collect his stash of drugs which they try to sell to a buyer.
 The sale turns sour when they are attacked by the buyers.

 In the third chapter, a Jewish man clashes with his young Arab neighbors over noisy sheep in Ajami, leading to a fatal stabbing.
 Israeli officer Dan, known as Dando, responds to the scene.
 As the story shifts to Dando, we learn that he and his family are grappling with the disappearance of his brother Yoni, an IDF soldier.
 Yoni's fate remains a mystery, but when his remains are discovered, Dando vows to find his killer.